 Organised in co-operation with the European Commission and the International Atomic Energy Agency

-There is also new insight into the bases for regulations, and new advice is coming from organisations such as the ICRP, the EC, IAEA, and the WENRA.
+There was also new insight into the bases for regulations, and new advice came from organisations such as the ICRP, the EC, IAEA, and the WENRA.
 The NEA Regulators' Forum (RF) has published widely on the basis for and issues in regulations.

-Societal decision-making has also seen an increase in understanding through experience.
-Decision-makers at the higher governmental and political levels take into account a range of societal issues and may choose to assume that a safety case is adequate if the national or state regulatory authority judges it to be so and if the society at large is judged to have been adequately involved.
+Societal decision-making had also seen an increase in understanding through experience.
+Decision-makers at the higher governmental and political levels took into account a range of societal issues and may have chosen to assume that a safety case is adequate if the national or state regulatory authority judges it to be so and if the society at large is judged to have been adequately involved.
 The NEA Forum on Stakeholder Confidence (FSC) has been documenting this societal decision-making experience.